GoogleCloudPlatform/opentelemetry-collector-builder-sample/deploy/gke/simple/README.md

     kubectl logs <pod_container_name> -n $OTEL_NAMESPACE
     ```

-*If the logs do not show the expected telemetry data, check if the file used to send json data - [testdata.json](./otlp-data/testdata.json) is found in the Kubernetes deployment.
-Follow steps in [troubleshooting guide](../troubleshooting.md#verify-updates-to-filesconfigmaps-in-kubernetes-cluster) to verify file presence and contents.*
+*In case there are issues, follow steps in [troubleshooting guide](../troubleshooting.md#verify-updates-to-filesconfigmaps-in-kubernetes-cluster) to verify file presence and contents of testdata files in the cluster.*

 **NOTE: You will need to update the timestamps in [testdata-metrics](./otlp-data/testdata-metrics.json) to be within 24 hours of current time otherwise the metrics will not show up in Google Cloud console's Metrics Explorer.
 You might also need to update timestamps in other testdata - metrics and logs in case they become old enough to not be recognized by Google Cloud.**